HotDB-Community/hotdb-documents/docs/en/v2.5.6/service-license.md

 #### Out of the scope of license

--   If the number of compute node cluster groups or compute nodes currently managed by the management platform reaches the upper limit of the number of cluster groups or compute nodes authorized by the license, it is not allowed to add new clusters, and it will prompt \"it is not allowed to add because the number of compute nodes exceeds the number of available compute nodes authorized by the platform.\"
+-   If the number of compute node cluster groups or compute nodes currently managed by the management platform reaches the upper limit of the number of cluster groups or compute nodes authorized by the license, it is not allowed to add new clusters, and it will prompt "it is not allowed to add because the number of compute nodes exceeds the number of available compute nodes authorized by the platform."

--   If the number of compute node cluster groups or compute nodes currently managed by the management platform reaches the upper limit of the number of cluster groups or compute nodes authorized by the license, it is not allowed to deploy new clusters, and it will prompt \"it is not allowed to add clusters through the parameter configuration function because the number of compute node cluster groups exceeds the number of available compute node cluster groups authorized by the platform.\"
+-   If the number of compute node cluster groups or compute nodes currently managed by the management platform reaches the upper limit of the number of cluster groups or compute nodes authorized by the license, it is not allowed to deploy new clusters, and it will prompt "it is not allowed to add clusters through the parameter configuration function because the number of compute node cluster groups exceeds the number of available compute node cluster groups authorized by the platform."

 -   If the number of cluster groups or compute nodes currently managed by the management platform exceeds the max number of cluster groups or compute nodes authorized by the license, it is not allowed to enter the operating page after refreshing the page after 1 minute or restarting the management platform, and the license needs to be updated to meet the number of cluster groups or compute nodes currently managed;